Evolution of networks with multiple junctions: Long time behavior

-We now discuss the long time behavior of the curvature flow of a regular network, assuming that there is no accumulation of the singular times or that the flow does not have anymore singularities after some time $T_\infty$.
-We see immediately that this latter case can only happen for tree--like networks.
+We now discuss the long--time behavior of the curvature flow of a regular network, assuming that there is no accumulation of the singular times or, even better, that the flow definitely does not have singularities after some time.
+We see in the following proposition that this latter case can only happen for networks without regions with less than six edges.